farTooOld/3D_STEP-Colorizer-App/README.md

 Install the App (and files) - it is a 'Stand-Alone' application that can also be run from a Kicad Plugin ( .py also provided for download).
 The Plugin will need EDITing of the App file location...
-If trouble running the App from Plughin, try changing the Subprocess Call String to: os.system (“/home/some_folder/some_other_folder/3D_STEP-Colorizer/STEP_Colorizer_v1r0_version_you_want_to_run”)
+If trouble running the App from Plugin, try changing the Subprocess Call String to: os.system (“/home/some_folder/some_other_folder/3D_STEP-Colorizer/STEP_Colorizer_v1r0_version_you_want_to_run”)

 (change the appropriate text to reflect your folders and App name)